Waze finally arrives on Android Auto

 The Waze experience in Android Auto actually brings a lot of the app’s experience to your in-car display, provided you have a vehicle that supports Android Auto like the Chevrolet Cruze I tested it with earlier this week.
 The interface includes features like accident, delay, police and hazard reporting just like you’ll find in the mobile app, but translated to your car’s infotainment screen with native UI elements that are suited for the larger canvas.

 It’s pretty easy to report delay-causing factors using the large, 7-inch center mounted infotainment touchscreen with the Waze UI; the whole thing is built around making this possible in as few steps as possible, with UI elements like icons and menus that use large font, and a minimum of selection options to help minimize distraction.
-I used the car’s built in 4G LTE Wi-Fi hotspot for data, but you could just as easily use the data on the phone for map updates and two-way communication with the Waze reporting service.
+I used the car’s built-in 4G LTE Wi-Fi hotspot for data, but you could just as easily use the data on the phone for map updates and two-way communication with the Waze reporting service.

 -